stonecharioteer/download-manager/implementation.md

 - Release build: ~8-10% CPU usage per core

 Most CPU time goes to SHA256 hashing (CPU-intensive crypto), not I/O operations.
 This reinforced the importance of testing with `--release` for realistic performance measurements, especially for compute-heavy operations like cryptographic hashing.

+### 9. Atomic Ordering Semantics

+When using atomics for lock-free communication, memory ordering matters:
+- **`Ordering::Relaxed`**: Used for progress counters (bytes downloaded, total bytes).
+These are "best effort" reads where slight delays or reorderings don't affect correctness.
+Progress bars showing slightly stale data is acceptable.
+- **`Ordering::SeqCst`**: Used for interrupt flag.
+This ensures all threads see the same global order of operations.
+When Ctrl-C is pressed, we need immediate, consistent visibility across the progress reporter task and download loop.

+The performance difference is negligible here (progress updates are already throttled to 500ms), but understanding the semantics clarifies intent: relaxed for metrics, sequential consistency for control flow.